futuredapp/Engineering-Handbook/ios/new-project.md

 - [ ] Update CODEOWNERS file.
 - [ ] Update project README and fill in all the strike-through points.
 - [ ] Commit everything and open PR and add this filled checklist to description.
+- [ ] After CI checks the PR, status checks are now available to be added in Branch protections settings.
+Add them.

 ## 10. Enjoy!